TelAPI/telapi-php/README.md

 This PHP library is an open source tool built to simplify interaction with the [TelAPI](http://telapi.com) telephony platform.
 TelAPI makes adding voice and SMS to applications fun and easy.

+For this libraries full documentation visit: http://telapi.github.com/telapi-php

-For more information about TelAPI, please visit:  [telapi.com/features](http://www.telapi.com/features) or [telapi.com/docs](http://www.telapi.com/docs)
+For more information about TelAPI visit:  [telapi.com/features](http://www.telapi.com/features) or [telapi.com/docs](http://www.telapi.com/docs)

 ---